MarkLannen/MART441_Work/HW-4/README.md

 ## Successes

-I got everything to work the way I wanted to and managed to change pictures, colors and body copy.
+I got most everything to work the way I wanted to and managed to change pictures, colors and body copy.

 ## Difficulties